leoghiraldello/leoghiraldello/README.md

 - 👋 Hi, I’m @leoghiraldello.
-- 👀 I’m interested in programming languages.
+- 👀 Excitedly engaging in the exploration of data processing and programming through my current academic pursuits..
-- 🌱 I’m currently learning SAP-ABAP, MySQL, Java, and Javascript.
+- 🌱 Fully immersed in the study of SAP-ABAP, MySQL, Java, and Javascript, fueled by a genuine passion for the subjects.
 - 💞️ I’m looking to collaborate on SAP-ABAP projects as well as other database projects using the other languages mentioned above.
 - 📫 You can reach me on Instagram @leonardoghiraldello or e-mail lghiraldello.mehs@gmail.com